bentleysec/old-bentleysec.github.io/_posts/2023/06/2023-06-26-Network_Security.md

             <h5>Protocol Security Standards:</h5>
             <p>Evaluate network protocols based on their security standards and industry best practices.
 Protocols like HTTPS, SSH, and IPsec employ encryption and strong authentication, making them inherently safer choices.</p>

-            <h5>Vulnerability Assessments:</h5>
-            <p>Conduct regular vulnerability assessments and penetration testing to identify potential weaknesses in network protocols.
-By addressing vulnerabilities promptly, you can ensure the overall security of your network.</p>

             <h5>Vendor Recommendations and Updates:</h5>
             <p>Stay informed about vendor recommendations and updates for network protocols.
 Vendors often release patches and security advisories to address vulnerabilities, enhancing protocol safety.</p>